m-lm/taproot/README.md

 ## Documentation

-I attempted to document the development process, including how it all works and the reasoning behind some of the design decisions.
+I attempted to document the development process, including how it all works and the reasoning behind the design decisions.
 See [documentation](docs.md).

 ## Acknowledgments